gammazero/radixtree-compare-benchmark/README.md

 ## Conclusions
 Radix tree implementations have better performance, in memory and time when compared with a trie, for data sets where many intermediate nodes can be compressed into prefix data.
 If the data cannot be compressed (no common prefixes), then the trie and radix tree are equivalent, with a slight advantage to the trie for simplicity and because it does not create any compressed nodes when building the tree.

-Of these implementations, only the gammazero and goradix implementations provide a `WalkPath` API that allows finding all keys from the root down from a given key, as well as have zero allocations for all read APIs.
+Of these implementations, only the gammazero and goradix implementations have zero allocations for all read APIs.

 ## Benchmark Results